Paris Jackson Makes Her Fashion Debut At Paris Fashion Week

 Paris Jackson is all grown up.
 The daughter of Michael Jackson is set to become the latest Hollywood “It” girl and supermodel.
 Like Kendall Jenner, Kaia Gerber, and Bella and Gigi Hadid, Paris is making her way up the fashion ranks.
 She is reported to become the new face of Chanel and is rumored to become the face of Dior, as well.

-The 18-year-old was also seen sitting front row at Givenchy’s menswear fall/winter 2017-2018 collection at Paris Fashion Week, reports PeopleStyle.
-She also was rumored to have later attended a Dior show.
+The 18-year-old was also seen sitting in the front row at Givenchy’s menswear fall/winter 2017-2018 collection at Paris Fashion Week, reports PeopleStyle.
+She was also rumored to have later attended a Dior show.
 Paris attended another show where Bella and Kendall were the stars of the runway.

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on